Skip to content

 C++ is essentially a language that "lets you choose which level to work at."

 Want to control memory manually?
-Go ahead—pointers, new/delete, placement new, and memory alignment attributes are all wide open for you.
+You can—pointers, new/delete, placement new, memory alignment attributes, all open to you.
 Want the compiler to manage it for you?
-Go ahead—smart pointers, RAII (Resource Acquisition Is Initialization), containers, std::string, no need to worry about deallocation.
-Want to compute some things at compile time?
-Go ahead—constexpr, templates, and concepts let you shift runtime overhead to compile time.
+You can—smart pointers, RAII, containers, std::string, don't worry about releasing.
+Want to calculate things at compile time?
+You can—constexpr, templates, concepts, move runtime overhead to compile time.
 Want to write generic code?
-Go ahead—templates let you write one piece of code to handle various types, and concepts let you check type constraints at compile time.
+You can—templates let you write one code for various types, concepts let you check type constraints at compile time.

-These levels don't replace each other—they can be mixed.
-In the same program, you can use raw pointers at the low level for high-performance memory operations, and use std::vector and std::string at the higher level for safe data management.
-This kind of flexibility was unimaginable in the pure assembly era—back then there was only one level: "do everything yourself."
+These levels aren't mutually exclusive; they can be mixed.
+You can be in the same program, using raw pointers for high-performance memory operations at the bottom, and std::vector and std::string for safe data management at the top.
+This flexibility was unimaginable in the pure assembly era—back then there was only one level: "do everything yourself."

 This explains C++'s design philosophy—"you don't pay for what you don't use."
-Because the origin of this language was a group of people who had been tortured enough by assembly and wanted a language that "could control the low level without having to hand-write every low-level detail."
-It didn't fall from the sky—it was forced into existence by need [1] Stroustrup, The C++ Programming Language, 1986, zero-overhead principle.
-Once you connect this historical thread with the language design, many designs that previously seemed "baffling" suddenly make perfect sense.
+Because the background of the language's creation was a group of people tortured by assembly who wanted a language that "could control the low level but didn't require hand-writing every low-level detail."
+It didn't fall from the sky; it was forced out by need [1] Stroustrup, The C++ Programming Language, 1986, zero-overhead principle.
+Connecting this history with language design, many designs that previously seemed "baffling" suddenly become logical.

-From "Assembly Is the Only Solution" to "The Compiler Can Actually Do Work"
+From "Assembly is the Only Solution" to "The Compiler Can Actually Do the Work"

-The talk mentioned the experience of "every time you switch computers, it's a different OS and a different architecture."
-After the MUD was banned by the admin and he was forced to switch machines, what did that mean in that era?
-It meant that the assembly code you wrote by hand couldn't run a single line on a completely different CPU.
-The reason for writing the MUD in C instead of assembly was very pragmatic—rewriting assembly every time you switched machines was simply not feasible.
-Although C compilers on different machines in that era might themselves behave differently, C was still vastly better than assembly, because the benefits were too great.
-In his words, "rewriting it in assembly was simply not feasible"—this isn't some profound software engineering theory, it's the instinctive choice after being beaten down by reality.
+The speech mentioned the experience of "every time I switch computers, it's a different OS and architecture."
+When the MUD was banned by the admin and he was forced to switch machines, what did that mean in those days?
+It meant the hand-written assembly code wouldn't run a single line on a completely different CPU.
+The reason for writing the MUD in C instead of assembly was very simple—it was impossible to rewrite assembly every time he switched machines.
+Although C compilers on different machines in that era might behave differently, C was still way better than assembly because the benefits were huge.
+In his words, "rewriting in assembly is simply impossible"—this isn't some high software engineering theory, just an instinctive choice after being beaten by reality.

-Hands-on Verification: How Much Difference in Cross-Platform Cost Between Assembly and C for the Same Logic?
+Hands-on Verification: How Much Does the Cross-Platform Cost Differ Between Assembly and C for the Same Logic?

-Let's write a minimal example to feel this difference.
-Suppose we want to implement a feature: reverse data in a block of memory byte by byte.
-This operation is actually quite common in game development, for example when handling cross-platform little-endian/big-endian data.
+Let's write a minimalist example to feel this difference.
+Suppose we want to implement a feature: reverse data in a memory segment by byte.
+This operation is actually common in game development, for example, handling cross-platform little-endian/big-endian data.

-First, using a pure assembly approach (taking x86_64 as an example, with GCC inline assembly):
+First, let's write it using pure assembly thinking (taking x86_64 as an example, using GCC inline assembly):

 cpp